Be1zebub/memo-words-dataset/readme.md

 4. filter useless words with LLM (gemini for huge context window), prompt example:
 "filter out unpopular words, hard to read, hard to remember, and so on.
 I need a list containing only memorable words (but list should still be quite large)."
-5. format LLM output with `make-db.js`
+5. format LLM output with `make-words-db.js`

 ## Abbreviations dataset generation

+Run it step by step

 ### Wikipedia acronyms list